FUMED SILICA.tech

 Recommended Grades

 SEMITECH offers hydrophilic fumed silica grades optimized for food and feed applications.
-All grades are manufactured under food-grade quality management systems with full traceability and batch-specific documentation.
+All grades meet food-grade quality management systems with full traceability and batch-specific documentation.

 Regulatory dosage note: EU Regulation (EC) No 231/2012 limits E551 to 10 g/kg in most food categories.
 The FDA allows silicon dioxide up to 2% in food by weight (21 CFR 172.480).
 Always verify dosage limits for your specific food category before formulation.